dhurley94/linux-sysadmin-scripts/README.md

 **postSwap.sh**, should be ran after completing an IP swap manually or via the script mentioned above.
 **r1softQuick.py** & shieldplus.sh, these scritpts are currently being combined forautomation purposes
 **sshkey.py**, generates SSH key on source server and plcaes it on server2 or otherwise.
-**wp-cronFix.py**, Currently a Word in progress.
-Will scan entire "updatedb" for version .php and add the wp-cron fix also implementing the cronjob for each user that is considered nedcessary.
+**wp-cronFix.py**, Currently a Work in progress.
+Will scan entire "updatedb" for version.php if found rewrite wp-config.php fpr akax.php and also update the cronjob automatically.
+Consider also implemting automated xmlrpc fix if this page is getting hit by random IPs from Chhina.

 # Other Projects?
 Creating a PCI compliance script to automatically grab todays security "standards" and apply them to each server accordingly. (cPanel Only)